-The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 7D are two digital cameras that were announced, respectively, in February 2011 and September 2009.
+The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in February 2011 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 600D and the Canon 7D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 600D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is notably larger (24 percent) than the Canon 600D.
 Moreover, the 7D is substantially heavier (51 percent) than the 600D.
 It is noteworthy in this context that the 7D is splash and dust-proof, while the 600D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.